MichaelACraig/LowBall/README.md

 # LowBall
 Facebook Marketplace Bot that Automatically Lowballs People

 ## What do you need to use?
 A Facebook Account
+Chromium to use Pyppetteer

 ## How do I use it?
 1a.
 Make sure you're logged into your Facebook account since it's needed for the script to run